Noughts

 includes a number of programs and subroutines, recent

-contribution from EDSAC amateurs, as well as a very
+contributions from EDSAC amateurs, as well as a very

 detailed documentation for those willing to write EDSAC